polyverse-appsec/vs-boost/README.md

 * **Data and Privacy Compliance**: Detect compliance issues in your code.
 Boost will check your code for the latest data, privacy and compliance issues, including unencrypted private or personal data, mishandling of credit card info, and more.
 Where solutions are available, Boost will provide recommended fixes or advice on how to mitigate the risk.

+* **Best Practices and Code Guidelines**: Ensure your source follows best practices and code guidelines.
+Boost will evaluate your code for best practices and coding guidelines for the programming language, framework, and domain of your source code.
+Issues or exceptions to best practices will be identified.
+And Boost will also provide online documentation and links to help you understand the best practices and guidelines.

 * **Test Case Generation**: Automatically create test cases for your code.
 Load your code and Boost will analyze the code, supply a test framework and generate test cases for you to use.